ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 | Documentation Specialist |             $ 60 - $ 90 | Tamami Sugimoto | TBD hours weekly |
 | UI/UX Liaison            |                    $125 | Bill Butler     | 2 hours weekly   |

-*Abit and Alfredo intend to join the Core Team full time at the conclusion of their existing Workers.
-Initailly they will collaborate with the Core Team on reduced budget hours.
+*Abit and Alfredo intend to complete their existing Workers.
+Their contributions as part of the Core Team will initially be at the reduced hours above, then expected to increase.
 **Aditional hours for a Core Developer(s) remain available at this time.

 Coordinator (Full Time - 40 hours per week)